ubugnu/reactnative-google-signin/README.md

 # Example App of Google Auth Signin using React Native and Firebase

+## How to use

+This repo contains a ready-to-use forlder, you can clone it and go directly to step "Run the Metro server..." below (after configuring your Firebase).
+Or you can follow step by step (recommended) to integrate it into an existing project.

+## Steps to reproduce the same

 - Generate a fresh React Native app (I use a Typescript template, you can use any template or no template at all), I highly recommand to choose a random app name for a reason I will explain in a later step: